aesmail/android-motion-query/README.md

 # Android Query

-This gem is in its very early development.
-Please don't use in production.

-Currently, `android_query` only supports the `LinearLayout`, `EditText`, `TextView`, and `Button` views.

-The goal of `android_query` is to make android development on RubyMotion fun, easy, and quick.
+Android Query was created to make android development on RubyMotion as enjoyable and productive as possible.
-It's intended for developers who prefer to code their UIs rather than use a GUI editor.
+It also tries to make an android app look just like a ruby app, without losing any native functionality.

+If you don't like dealing with XML layouts and long method names, `android_query` might be for you.

-`android_query` was inspired by the wonderful [rmq](http://github.com/infinitered/rmq/) gem.
+`android_query` was inspired by the wonderful [rmq](http://github.com/infinitered/rmq/) gem for iOS.

 ## Installation